 Silkscreen Guidelines

-Print Sizes: We can print on any size container from 3/8 inch to 12 inches diameter (from a 10cc syringe to a 6-gallon pail).
+Print Sizes: We can print on any size container from 3/8 inch to 12 inches diameter.
 The maximum print height on our equipment is 8 inches.
-We can print on cylinders, tapered shapes, ovals, and flat objects.
 Please feel free to contact us with your container measurements, so we can help you determine the printable area.

 PETE: Polyethylene Terephthalate is one of the most popular materials for containers, due to its clarity and recyclable nature.
 It is compatible with most products and does not react with many chemicals.
 It requires no pre-treatment for conventional screen printing.
 PETE packaging must be stack packed after each print pass, and the ink is not very scuff resistant.
 When treated with respect, the results are excellent and adhesion problems are rare.
 Reject rates can be slightly higher because misprints cannot be recovered.

-High-Density Polyethylene (HDPE): This is a translucent or opaque, flexible plastic used for personal care products along with industrial applications.
-HDPE needs to be flame treated before printing.
-We do not print on HDPE containers that have marginal or no flame treatment!
-You can find more info about flame treatment in the box below.
+High-Density Polyethylene (HDPE): >This is a translucent or opaque, flexible plastic used for personal care products along with industrial applications.
+HDPE must be flame treated before printing.
+We do not print on HDPE containers that have marginal or no treatment.
+Flame treatment information is shown below.

 Polystyrene (PS): Polystyrene is used for disposable cups, plates, and cutlery.
 For screen printing, its behavior is similar to PVC.
 Reject rates can be slightly higher because misprints cannot be recovered.